MauricioBraga/Assembly_Z80/readme.txt

-Here you will find small examples of assembly code I wrote both for teaching ASM in my computer architecture classes.
+Here you will find small examples of assembly code I wrote for teaching ASM in my computer architecture classes.

 The source code you will find here is in z80 assembly language, and is meant to be run on a MSX computer.
 It is possible to convert them to run in other z80 machines, if you are brave enough. :)